About Us Projects Education Links Volunteers Membership

 Habitat Protection

-While a native ecosystem can be thought of as a relatively large area where multiple species and environmental processes interact, habitat is the specific place where organisms make their living.
+While a native ecosystem can be thought of as a relatively large area where multiple species and environmental processes interact, habitat is the place where a specific organism is found.

 Robert E. Ricklefs, graduate of the University of Pennsylvania, defines the word habitat in his book Ecology as: